What animals to spot in the Blue Mountains

 Published: 02/25/2019

-Reading time: 4 mins
+Reading time: 5 mins

-See animals swooping through the forest’s branches, climbing up the jagged rock formations, and frolicking within the trickling creeks.
+There are over 400 species of animals that call the Blue Mountains their home.
 The Blue Mountains is a paradise for some of the most fascinating Australian animals.
 It is the perfect place to be surrounded by nature and see these creatures in the wild.

-There are over 400 species of animals that call the Blue Mountains their home.
-On a walk through the Blue Mountains, you’re sure to see tons of wildlife.
 Below are just a few of the creatures to keep an eye out for while strolling through this surreal landscape.

-· Koalas
+Koalas

 Koala

 The Blue Mountains’ most common tree is the eucalyptus, which covers the entire mountaintop range.
 In fact, the eucalyptus tree is so prominent that it causes the blue haze we see over the Blue Mountains.
-As luck would have it, Koalas only eat one type of tree; the eucalyptus!
+As luck would have it, Koalas only eat one type of tree: the eucalyptus!

-· Kangaroos
+Kangaroos

-Next up on everyone’s favourite Aussie animals is the Kangaroo!
+Next up on everyone’s list of favourite Aussie animals is the Kangaroo!
 A group of kangaroos is referred to as a “mob”, and there are many in the grassy areas of the Blue Mountains.
 You can see them either snoozing in the shade, nibbling on the grass, or hopping around the area.

-· Blue Mountain Water Skink
+Blue Mountain Water Skink

-The Blue Mountain Water Skinks are rare lizards are found lazing around swamps in New South Whales.
+The Blue Mountain Water Skinks are rare lizards that can be seen around the swamps in New South Wales.
 They possess dark coloured bodies with strips of yellow and white running from head to tail.

-They are easiest to spot on sunny days and are most active between September to April.
+They are out and about mostly on sunny days and they are most active between September to April.
 These lizards can be difficult to spot, so if you do, it’s your lucky day!

 The Blue Mountain Water Skink is unfortunately an endangered species, which is why they are rare to see.
-Despite this, you may have the chance to spot them, so keep your eyes towards the ground.
+Despite this, you may have the chance to spot them, so don’t forget to keep an eye out for them.

-· Cockatoos
+Cockatoos

 Cockatoo